Fumarel

 Fumarel ([fumaˈɾel]), is a Spanish clothing company, specialising in technical sportswear.
 It takes its name from the black tern (chlidonias niger), a small seabird known in Spanish as fumarel.

 It was founded in 1987 by two cousins from distinguished families, with the aim of providing high-performance equipment for the outdoors while maintaining classic and timeless designs.
 As a brand dedicated to clothing for luxurious sports (i.e. skiing, hunting, polo, or sailing), Fumarel became strongly associated with the upper classes, and was commonly worn by the Spanish royal family.
 Bruno Gómez-Acebo, Infanta Pilar's second son, was one of its boardmembers.

-In 2008, the firm filed for bankruptcy following a debt moratorium as a result of the worldwide financial crash.
+In 2008, the firm filed for bankruptcy following a debt moratorium as a result of the Great Recession.
 Since 2017, Fumarel has been relaunched by the co-founder's son, Pedro Domecq.

 History

 Fumarel was founded in 1987 by two maternal first cousins, Cosme Domecq, son of the 3rd Marquess of Casa Domecq, and Gabriel Narváez, grandchild of the 3rd Marquess of Oquendo and a descendant of Ramón María Narváez, 1st Duke of Valencia.
 The latter would die in a car crash in Portugal in 1995, at the age of 29.

 Since there weren't many brands specilising in a broad spectrum of luxurious sports, both aristocrats decided to produce high-end sporting equipment covering areas such as polo, horse-riding, golf, winter sports, hunting, sailing, and padel.

 The brand became notorious after it supplied the clothing for the 1989 expedition to the Himalayas sponsored by Motorola and Banco Central Hispano.
 The firm grew in popularity and by 1999 it was the official purveyor of the national teams of padel, sailing, golf, and winter sports of Spain.
 The following year, it became the official sponsor of the Spanish Olympic Team at the 2000 Sydney Olympics.

 By the start of the 21st century, the brand had 20 stores of its own in Spain, and expanded its presence to the United States in 2003, after it was popularised in the universities of Harvard, Yale, Princeton, Stanford, and South California.
 There were 3 official stores in Madrid, namely at the shopping malls of Santiago Bernabéu Stadium, La Moraleja, and Arturo Soria.

 The brand is nowadays primarily sold online or through stands at sporting events, following the closure of its last boutique in 2011.